You are visitor since

 Keep in mind that all records submitted to eButterfly are plotted as exact points on the publicly-accessible eButterfly maps, unless you specifically ask for the data to be recorded as “sensitive” or “confidential.”
 This may be important if you are submitting records of endangered species or you are reporting data from areas for which there is no public access.

-Records needed for seasonal summaries
+Records needed

 MNR Permit